cyclus/cyclus.github.com/source/basics/introduction.rst

 mind, a number of software development practices can be identified as highly valuable for this effort:

-  * openness -- the process should have low institutional & technical obstacles to collaboration
+    * **openness:** the process should have low institutional & technical obstacles to collaboration,
-  * modularity -- a particular approach to modularity should be pursued to allow the core infrastructure to be independent of proprietary and/or sensitive data and/or models
+    * **modularity:** a particular approach to modularity should be pursued to allow the core infrastructure to be independent of proprietary or sensitive data and models, and
-  * extensibility -- attention to both robustness and flexibility allows for myriad potential developer extensions
+    * **extensibility:** attention to both robustness and flexibility allows for myriad potential developer extensions.

 Mission
 -------